Introduction

 Caveats

-All of my original writings approach soulbonding from a spiritual/metaphysical viewpoint, though.
+All of my writing approaches soulbonding from a spiritual/metaphysical viewpoint, though.
 This site was not particularly intended for those who see soulbonding as a mental gestalt or thought experiment, etc, though some links may be of interest.
 In short: if you don’t believe soulbonds are independent beings (ie, living spirits), much of what I’m writing won’t suit you.
 I thought it worth giving a bit of notice about that before proceeding to the rest of the site.
 This is why I use the double-pupil iconography for soulbonding, meant specifically for metaphysically-identified soulbonders.

 I also want to note that this site is not meant to reflect experiences of, nor advise about, anything to do with OSDD or similar conditions.
 I do not see these as cognate with my own soulbonding.
 I’m agnostic (if the word applies) about most matters of so-called “syscourse,” at least until I learn a bit more about the situation.
 Other sites share helpful mental health and self-care resources about those topics, but this site has a different focus.